Ultimagen/healthomics-workflows/README.md

 5. For more questions about these workflows, please contact healtomics.support@ultimagen.com.

+## Deploying Private Workflow
+### To localize workflow resources and create a private workflow in AWS HealthOmics you can:
+- [use this script](scripts/healthomics_wf/create_healthomics_workflow.py) that localize the needed resources and create a private workflow on AWS HealthOmics.
+After running it your workflow is ready to run, See: "Running Private Workflow" section.
+- Alternatively, follow the steps below to do it manually:
-## To localize workflow resources to create a private workflow in AWS HealthOmics, follow the steps below:
+#### To localize workflow resources to create a private workflow in AWS HealthOmics, follow the steps below:
 i.
 Pre requisites:
 1. Ultima Genomics workflows uses several ECR containers, they are listed under each workflow tasks\globals.wdl.